 - Fresh lavender scent

-- Scent may not suit all
+- Scent may be strong

 4. Breezytail PetO'Cera All-in-One Cat Shampoo

-- Cleans and conditions together
+- Cleans and conditions in one step

 - Safe for kittens